 One thing that was really nice was that after the break, the facilitator led us through some breathing exercises.
 One was called 4-7-8 breathing: you inhale to a count of four, hold the breath for a count of seven and exhale for a count of eight.
 We also did belly breathing and morning breathing, which involved standing up and bending over.
 These breathing exercises were great.
 They gave us actual, practical techniques for managing our emotions during the day and helping us fall asleep at night, plus we all just felt better after doing them.
-Many of us have trouble with sleep, so these were valuable exercises.
+Many of us have trouble with sleep, so this was valuable.
 The facilitator looked surprised and happy that they went so well.

 After the break we did a handout on assertiveness.
 Clearly I don't need any help with that, so this was another activity that I didn't get much out of, except to learn how many of my colleagues have trouble with ideas like "you have a right to put yourself first sometimes" and "you have a right to have your own opinions and convictions."
-Um, okay.

 I'm realizing that over the past 28 years, I've done a hundred tons of work on my inner mechanisms and behaviors, mastering assertiveness, confidence, honesty and boundaries, and yet I still suffer from horrible depressive episodes.
 This program's cognitive behavioral therapy (CBT) approach is good, but it doesn't offer much to someone like me who needs hands-on techniques for managing sadness, rage, despair and hopelessness in the moment when I'm experiencing them.
 The limitations of this program still disappoint me, but I have to accept them.
-This is the state of American mental health treatment.

 Sixth session (Oct.
 6, 2017)

 Today I had a little extra to say in the check-in.
 I said again that my depression went away last week and I'm feeling good, but that I'm baffled by what makes it come and go, although sugar consumption seems to be part of it.
-So, like a detective on the case, I'm starting a daily log of how much sleep I get, how much sugar and caffeine I have, exercise and other things (I've since decided to even include the weather, although I'll leave out planetary movements).
+So, like a detective on the case, I'm starting a daily log of how much sleep I get, how much sugar and caffeine I have, exercise and other things.
+(I've since decided to include the weather, although I'll leave out planetary movements.).
 I said I hope this will reveal some pattern I can use to manage my depression.